 - 1. For the application of the provisions of Article 21(1)(b) and Article 26(3) in cases where products are invoiced in a currency other than euro, amounts in the national currencies of the countries referred to in Articles 3 and 4 equivalent to the amounts expressed in euro shall be fixed annually by each of the countries concerned. - 2.
 A consignment shall benefit from the provisions of Article 21(1)(b) or Article 26(3) by reference to the currency in which the invoice is drawn up, according to the amount fixed by the country concerned. - 3.
 The amounts to be used in any given national currency shall be the equivalent in that currency of the amounts expressed in euro as at the first working day of October.
 The amounts shall be communicated to the European Commission by 15 October and shall apply from 1 January the following year.
 The European Commission shall notify all countries concerned of the relevant amounts. - 4.
 A country may round up or down the amount resulting from the conversion into its national currency of an amount expressed in euro.
 The rounded-off amount may not differ from the amount resulting from the conversion by more than 5 per cent.
 A country may retain unchanged its national currency equivalent of an amount expressed in euro if, at the time of the annual adjustment provided for in paragraph 3, the conversion of that amount, prior to any rounding-off, results in an increase of less that 15 per cent in the national currency equivalent.
 The national currency equivalent may be retained unchanged if the conversion would result in a decrease in that equivalent value. - 5.
-The amounts expressed in euro shall be reviewed by the Association Committee at the request of the Community or Poland.
+The amounts expressed in euro shall be reviewed by the Association Committee at the request of the Community or Latvia.
 When carrying out this review, the Association Committee shall consider the desirability of preserving the effects of the limits concerned in real terms.
-For this purpose, it may decide to modify the amounts expressed in euro.' - 7.
-Annex II shall be amended as follows:
+For this purpose, it may decide to modify the amounts expressed in euro.'

+7. Annex II shall be amended as follows:

-5309 to 5311 Woven fabrics of other vegetable textile fibres; woven fabrics of paper yarn: - Incorporating Manufacture from the entry for HS heading 5309 to 5311 shall be replaced by:
+the entry for HS heading 5309 to 5311 shall be replaced by:

-rubber thread single yarn (1) - Other Manufacture from (1): coir yarn, jute yarn, natural fibres, man-made staple fibres not carded or combed or otherwise prepared for spinning, chemical materials or textile pulp, or paper or Printing accompanied by at least two preparatory or finishing operations (such as scouring, bleaching, mercerising, heat setting, raising, calendering, shrink resistance processing, permanent finishing, decatising, impregnating, mendingandburling)where thevalueoftheunprintedfabricdoesnotexceed 47,5% of the ex- works price of the product
+T 5309 to 5311 Woven fabrics of other vegetable textile fibres; woven fabrics of paper yarn: - Incorporating rubber thread Manufacture from single yarn (1) - Other Manufacture from (1): - coir yarn, - jute yarn, - natural fibres, - man-made staple fibres not carded or combed or otherwise prepared for spinning, - chemical materials or textile pulp, or - paper or Printing accompanied by at least two preparatory or finishing operations (such as scouring, bleaching, mercerising, heat setting, raising, calendering, shrink resistance processing, permanent finishing, decatising, impregnating, mending and burling) where the value of the unprinted fabric does not exceed 47,5% of the ex- works price of the product